mlflow/mlflow/docs/source/tracking.rst

 **Note**: When a run is automatically created by `mlflow.tensorflow.autolog`, a call to `tf.estimator.train()` will end the current run but will not log the trained model to that run.
-To track a model in the same run, you will need to call `tf.estimator.export_saved_model()`, which will start the most recent `autolog`-created run and logs the model there.
+To track a model in the same run, you will need to call `tf.estimator.export_saved_model()`, which will start the most recent `autolog`-created run and log the model there.
 The run will be automatically ended afterwards.

 If a run exists when `autolog()` captures data, MLflow will log to that run and not automatically end that run after training.